Salaam Somali Bank: Services

 Salaam Somali Bank's personal banking services include current accounts (personal and business), as well as savings accounts (Dalmar savings accounts for the diaspora, Hajj-Umra account, and students savings account).

 A payroll system allows for electronic payments service for employees, vendors and any Somali financial institution, that allows users to make daily/weekly/ monthly payments, with enhanced security.
 Customers can move funds in U.S. dollars; manage payments; and get remittance notifications by SMS and email to recipients.
 Its Islamic Financing products facilitates Mudharabah, Murabahah and Musharakah.

 The institution's commercial banking services include business current accounts, Bank Guarantees and Letters of Credit.

 The bank also offers trade finance, which is the largest of the bank's wholesale revenues and takes place through fixed-income investments, commodities, and equities.
 The bank utilises SWIFT for its international transfers, allowing for the flow of money in and out of Somalia.
-Its non-profit banking services include a Trust Account for non-governmental organizations, associations, societies and trusts.
+Its non-profit banking services include a Trust Account and Project Accounts for non-governmental organizations, associations, societies and trusts.

 The bank also launched a microfinance product (Kalkaal) for small businesses and professionals.
 Additionally, it offers anti-money laundering protection.

 SSB offers a range of Islamic financing options to personal and business customers.
 This is including equity-based finance services, Musharakah and Mudarabah, asset-based finance services, Murabaha and Istisna, as well as Ijaarah (leasing) and Qardul Hassan (free loan-based finance).

+The Bank provides mobile banking through DEEQTOON and the Salaam App.
+In 2023, DEEQTOON's transaction volumes hit record levels with 400,000 transactions being made every day, both in urban centers and rural communities.